 Healthy Dating Relationships is a free guide created by PREVNet, a Canadian network created to promote safe and healthy relationships for children and youth.
 This resource outlines the key aspects of a healthy relationship and provides students, parents and educators with evidence-based information on online safety.

-The male and female anatomy models are available for educators to help teach the curriculum (Grades 4-12).
+Birth Control (BC) kits (with several BC methods) and the male and female anatomy models are available for educators to help teach the curriculum (grades 4-12).
 Borrow this resource from the School Health Promotion Team by completing the request form online or by calling 705.522.9200, ext.
 393.

 Mental health promotion

 School Mental Health Ontario works with Ontario school districts to support student mental health.
 You will find evidence-based information, tips, tools and resources for school leaders, educators, parents, students and school mental health professionals.

 Little things can make a big difference (School Mental Health Ontario) is a resource for K to grade 8 students.
 It has quick and simple activities that can be done to enhance and maintain the mental health of all students.
 Download the complete set of elementary and secondary social-emotional posters for a quick reference of practices you can do daily.
 You may also want to practice these strategies to help students cope with stress.
 We all respond to stress differently and enjoy different coping strategies. grade 7 to 12 students may want to try these helpful tools.

 You may notice that students find it difficult or may not know how to reach out (School Mental Health Ontario SMO) and ask for help.
 Reassure them that it take courage to ask for help and that no problem is too big or too small (SMO).
 Encourage students to build self-awareness of what helps them feel good and recharge physically and mentally with this Self-Care101(SMO) handout.
 Be a role model showing students that taking care of yourself is part of wellness.
 Personal resiliency (SMO) practices helps improve your energy and your ability to cope with what life hands you.